Chris Columbus's unrealized projects: Carpe Demon film

 In February 2005, Columbus was set to direct and produce the film adaptation of Julie Kenner‘s novel Carpe Demon with Dan and Kevin Hageman writing the script and Warner Bros. distributing.
 In May 2010, 1492 Pictures and CJ Entertainment were set to co-produce the movie without Warner Bros. and Columbus taking over writing duties from the Hageman Brothers instead of directing the movie.
+Until 2023, a Canadian television series with Emily Andras as the showrunner was announced likely because the adaptation rights reverted back to Kenner.

-live-action Dilbert film
+Dilbert film

-On February 16, 2007, Columbus was in talks to direct a Dilbert film.
+On February 16, 2007, Columbus was in talks to direct a Dilbert film based on the comic strip of the same name.
 On May 26, 2010, Ken Kwapis was hired to direct the film, instead of Columbus.

 The Last Campaign film

 In August 2008, Columbus was set to adapt Thurston Clarke‘s novel The Last Campaign into a film that he would produce and direct.

 Ripley’s Believe It or Not film

 In October 2008, Columbus pitched an idea for the Ripley’s Believe It or Not film that was approved by Jim Carrey and Paramount, scrapped the previous China-based storyline entirely, with plans for a 2011 release, and hoped that it would be the start of a Ripley's film series.
 In January 2011, Eric Roth was hired to write the script, with Carrey and Columbus still attached.
 Ken Atchity and Chi-Li Wong joined the project as producers, alongside Jim Jacks and Sean Daniel and it is intended to be a fantasy film.